rednaks/django-ip-geolocation/README.md

 # Django Ip Geolocation
-Django request/response hooks to geolocate visitors by their ip address
+Django request/response hooks to geolocate visitors by their ip address.

 # Installing
 ```